Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Los Angeles and its opponents have scored at least 53.5 points or more only once this year.
+- Los Angeles has combined with its opponents to put up more than 54.5 points just once this year.

-- Arizona's games have gone over 53.5 points in only one opportunity this season.
+- Arizona has combined with its opponents to score more than 54.5 points in one game this season.

-- The two teams combine to average 66 points per game, 12.5 more than the over/under in this contest.
+- Sunday's over/under is 11.5 points lower than the two team's combined 66 points per game average.

-- The 42.4 combined points per game that these two squads have allowed this season are 11.1 fewer than the 53.5 over/under in this contest.
+- These two squads combine to surrender 42.4 points per game, 12.1 fewer than this contest's over/under.

 Rams stats and trends

-- Los Angeles has two wins against the spread in three games this season.
+- Thus far this year Los Angeles has two wins against the spread.

-- The Rams covered the spread in their only game when favored by 5.5 points or more.
+- This season, the Rams won ATS in their only game as a favorite of 4.5 points or more.

-- Los Angeles' games this year have gone over the point total in all three opportunities.
+- Los Angeles' games this year have hit the over on all three set point totals.

 - Los Angeles is 2-1 against the spread and 3-0 overall in games when it scores more than 21.7 points.

-- In games that Los Angeles totals over 342.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Los Angeles churns out over 342.7 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Rams have turned the ball over two times this season, five fewer than the Cardinals have forced (7).
+- This year, the Rams have two turnovers, five fewer than the Cardinals have takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Cardinals.